ianmackers99/capstone/README.md

 - We can update the model each week, feeding back our latest findings an improving the accuracy of the model

-Together, these factors make a compelling case for using Bayesian Optimisation and a Gaussian Process to tackle the capstone challenge.
+Together, these factors make a compelling case for using Bayesian Optimisation and a Gaussian Process to tackle this capstone challenge.

 ## Technical Approach